import pandas as pd

 NA / NULL |

-Missing or null values | None , numpy.nan |
+Missing or null values | None, numpy.nan |

-NaN , None |
+NaN, None |

 Below are detailed examples and explanations for each data type.

-(a generic type that can hold anything).
-However, starting with pandas 1.0, you can explicitly use the string
+str or object)"Hello", "abc"strpandas are stored as object (a generic type that can hold anything).
+However, starting with pandas 1.0, you can explicitly use the string dtype.import pandas as pd

-= pd.DataFrame({'name': ['Alice', 'Bob', 'Charlie']})
+df = pd.DataFrame({'name': ['Alice', 'Bob', 'Charlie']})

-df print(df.dtypes) # dtype will show 'object'
+print(df.dtypes) # dtype will show 'object'name object

 dtype: object

-You can also use the newer string
+You can also use the newer string dtype:

-= pd.DataFrame({'name': pd.Series(['Alice', 'Bob', 'Charlie'], dtype='string')})
+df = pd.DataFrame({'name': pd.Series(['Alice', 'Bob', 'Charlie'], dtype='string')})

-df print(df.dtypes) # dtype will show 'string'
+print(df.dtypes) # dtype will show 'string'name string[python]

 dtype: object

-data type.
+Categorical)factor(c("low", "medium", "high"))pd.CategoricalIn Python, categorical data is represented using the Categorical data type.
 This is useful for values that take a limited set of distinct values (e.g., “low”, “medium”, “high”).

-= pd.DataFrame({
+df = pd.DataFrame({

-df 'rating': pd.Categorical(['low', 'medium', 'high', 'medium'], categories=['low', 'medium', 'high'], ordered=True)
+'rating': pd.Categorical(['low', 'medium', 'high', 'medium'], categories=['low', 'medium', 'high'], ordered=True)

 })